lluc2397/FlutterChallenge/README.md

 ## Widgets
 At the begginig the button was with the dashboard, as I wanted to create more widgets (cards) I decided to separate it from the main dashboard as the cards could be reused for other purposes.
+Some buttons in the dashboard view are ugly and differents just because I was testing how to modify their appearance

 ## Forms
 The part where the ONG can add a new project or stackeholder to the DB